DHTMLX/scheduler-docs/data/howtostart_php.md

 ###Dynamic loading

 Currently scheduler loads all records from the events table on startup.
 It can work well if you know that the amount of data will remain small over time.
-But when scheduler is used for something like a planning/booking application and you don't delete or move obsolete records to another table, the amounts of data will build up fairly quickly and in a couple of months of active usage you may find that your app requests a couple of MBs of events each time a user loads the page.
+But when scheduler is used for something like a planning/booking application and you don't delete or move obsolete records to another table, the amounts of data will build up fairly quickly.
+As a result, in a couple of months of active usage you may find that your app requests a couple of MBs of events each time a user loads the page.

 It can be easily avoided by using dynamic loading.
 Scheduler will add the displayed dates to the request parameters and you'll be able to return only the records that need to be displayed.